w3c/wai-curricula/content/index.md

 {% include excol.html type="middle" %}

-You can use thse curricula in a variety of situations.
+You can use these curricula in a variety of situations.
 Some examples include:

 * faculty lecturer wants to teach computer science students about accessibility
 * accessibility professional wants to create training specifically on accessibility